Intellectual giftedness: Underachievement

 Underachievement is a significant issue for gifted learners.
 There is often a stark gap between the abilities of the gifted individual and their actual accomplishments.
 Many gifted students will perform extremely well on standardized or reasoning tests, only to fail a class exam.
 It is estimated that half of gifted children do not perform in school at a level that is up to their abilities.
 Studies of high school dropouts in the United States estimate that between 18% and 25% of gifted students fail to graduate.
 This disparity can result from various factors, such as loss of interest in classes that are too easy or negative social consequences of being perceived as smart.
 Underachievement can also result from emotional or psychological factors, including depression, anxiety, perfectionism, low self esteem, or self-sabotage.

-An often-overlooked contributor to underachievement is undiagnosed learning differences.
+An often-overlooked contributor to underachievement is undiagnosed learning disorders.
 A gifted individual is less likely to be diagnosed with a learning disorder than a non-gifted classmate, as the gifted child can more readily compensate for their paucities.
 This masking effect is dealt with by understanding that a difference of one standard deviation between scores constitutes a learning disability even if all of the scores are above average.
 Assessments may also fail to identify some gifted students entirely because their underachieving behaviours keep them from being recognized as exceptional.

 Some gifted children may not be aware that they are gifted.
 One apparently effective way to attempt to reverse underachievement in gifted children includes educating teachers to provide enrichment projects based on students' strengths and interests without attracting negative attention from peers.
 Other methods include matching the underachiever with an achieving role model, correcting skill deficiencies and ensuring that proper assessments are in place to identify all learning issues with underachieving students.